lucasgodshalk/Antsy/Readme.md

 ﻿# Antsy Web Framework

 This is a .NET web framework for people who just want to get going.
-It sacrifices most of the tools that heavier-duty frameworks include all on the altar of keeping code to a minimum.
+Most of the tools that heavy-duty frameworks include are sacrificed in order to keep it clean.

 Here's the obligatory Hello World:
 ```csharp